banisterious/obsidian-oneirometrics/docs/archive/refactoring-2025/TypeScript-Migration-Plan.md

 # TypeScript Migration Plan for OneiroMetrics (OOM)

-> **DEPRECATION NOTICE**: This document has been deprecated.
-The key architectural patterns and migration strategies have been consolidated into the [TypeScript Architecture and Lessons](../../architecture/typescript-architecture-lessons.md) document.
-This file has been archived for historical reference in `docs/archive/refactoring-2025/`.

 ## Overview of Issues
 Based on our analysis, the 134+ TypeScript errors can be grouped into several major categories: